Long-term Causal Inference Under Persistent Confounding via Data Combination: Problem Setup

-and $0 < \Prb{A = 1 \mid U, X, G = O} < 1$ almost surely. \end{assumption} Here \Cref{eq: unconf-obs,eq: confound} mean that $U$ and $X$ together account for all confounding in the observational data, but the observed covariates $X$ alone are not enough.
+and $0 < \Prb{A = 1 \mid U, X, G = O} < 1$ almost surely. \end{assumption} \Cref{eq: unconf-obs} means that $U$ and $X$ together account for all confounding in the observational data, and generally the observed covariates $X$ alone are not enough.
 Moreover, we impose the overlap condition $0 < \Prb{A = 1 \mid U, X, G = O} < 1$, which is a standard assumption in causal inference literature.
-Because of the unmeasured confounders $U$, the observational data alone is not enough to identify the treatment effect parameter $\tau$ in \cref{eq: ATE}.
+Note that the existence of $U$ is without loss of generality because we can always take it to be the potential outcomes themselves.
+Because of the unobserved confounders $U$, the observational data alone is not enough to identify the treatment effect parameter $\tau$ in \cref{eq: ATE}.

-In contrast, the treatment assignments are assigned completely at random in the experimental data. \begin{assumption}[Experimental Data] For $a \in \braces{0, 1}$,
+In contrast to the observational data, the treatments are assigned completely at random in the experimental data. {See \Cref{figure: SWIG-exp} for a single world intervention graph illustration.} \begin{assumption}[Experimental Data] For $a \in \braces{0, 1}$,

-and $0 < \Prb{A = 1 \mid G = E} < 1$ almost surely. \end{assumption} Although unconfounded, the experimental data do not contain long-term outcome observations, so the experimental data alone is not enough to identify the treatment effect either.
+and $0 < \Prb{A = 1 \mid G = E} < 1$ almost surely. \end{assumption} {In \Cref{sec: extension}, we will relax \cref{assump: unconfound-exp} by allowing the treatment assignment in the experimental data to depend on the covariates $X$, so the conditions in \cref{assump: unconfound-exp} hold conditioned on the covariates $X$.}

+Although unconfounded, the experimental data do not contain long-term outcome observations, so the experimental data alone is not enough to identify the treatment effect either.
 This motivates us to combine the observational and experimental data.
-To this end, we further assume the following assumption. \begin{assumption}[Data Combination] For any $a \in \braces{0, 1}$,
+To this end, we further impose the following assumption permitting such combination. \begin{assumption}[External Validity] For any $a \in \braces{0, 1}$,

-and almost surely,
+and, almost surely,